angelialau/se7en-scheduler/README.md

 ### Frontend - System Testing

-End to end testing of the website is done using Selenium in Python 3.
+End to end testing of the website, done using Selenium in Python 3.
 To run,

 ```
 cd frontend/scheduler/src